HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 ![](../Pictures/register_cause_of_death_sequence_diagram.png "Sequence diagram of registering a cause of death message")

-***
+> **Note:**
-**Note**: The answerValueSet of the questions asking directly about cause of death is quite large (~22000 codes) and is frequently updated by FHI.
+> The answerValueSet of the questions asking directly about cause of death is quite large (~22000 codes) and is frequently updated by FHI.
 It therefore refers to a separate endpoint which will return the ValueSet.

 **Questionnaire example**
 Sending a GET request to http://{environment}/Questionnaire/1 will return the cause of death questionnaire in JSON-format.
 Only one question is shown here for brevity, but the whole response can be found [here](../ElektroniskDodsmelding.Samples/Sample%20requests/QuestionnaireSample.md).

-A couple of things to note:
+> **Note:**
-* The questionnaire uses the FHIR extension [constraint](http://hl7.org/fhir/StructureDefinition/questionnaire-constraint) in order to enforce some of the more complex rules, e.g. at least one cause of death must be registered.
+> * The questionnaire uses the FHIR extension [constraint](http://hl7.org/fhir/StructureDefinition/questionnaire-constraint) in order to enforce some of the more complex rules, e.g. at least one cause of death must be registered.
-* The questionnaire items are structured in a hierarchical manner.
+> * The questionnaire items are structured in a hierarchical manner.
 Each item in the outermost layer are of type group and contains related questions.
-* The set of possible answers is included in most of the questions through the answerOption field.
+> * The set of possible answers is included in most of the questions through the answerOption field.
 The exceptions are the ICD-10 and municipality code sets, which due to their size use the answerValueSet field.
 It contains the absolute URL to the endpoint for searching in the code sets.

 ```json
 {
     "resourceType": "Questionnaire",